YupItsZac/jQuery.exLink/README.md

 ```

 4).
-If you want to target a single internal link as well, simply add the appropriate class to the link in your content.
+Prior to version 2.1.0, if you want to target a single internal link as well, simply add the appropriate class to the link in your content.

 ```html